joba-1/Joba_Ads1256/README.md

 * single raw values
 * raw values in bulk
 * swipe across channels

 Examples directory shows how to use it.
-The post_influx example is ESP8266 only due to web server (should be easy to port to ESP32)
+The post_influx and post_influx_ntc example are ESP8266 only due to web server (should be easy to port to ESP32)

 ## Todo
 * make it a lib for arduino and platformio,